The Fall of Saigon brought a wave of Vietnamese immigrants to the U.S. who ultimately helped build today's booming nail industry.

 So, if Tan and Owens are any indication of the industry’s future, signs point to an industry in which all techs — Vietnamese and non-Vietnamese — will be working together.
 Both Tan and Owens were willing to look past race and stereotypes and take advantage of the best business opportunity.
 And both are doing just fine.

-For more reading on this topic, see results of the NAILS Magazine Vietnamese Salon Industry Survey published in March 2007.
+For more reading on this topic, see results of the NAILS Magazine Vietnamese Salon Industry Survey published in March 2007, or follow this tag: Vietnamese Salon Industry.